 Typically whole birds are stored pretty cold, so even the ones I buy from the store are often partially frozen when I bring them home.
 Store it in the fridge in a dish to catch drips while it thaws.

-Using cool running water, rinse the chicken and remove the neck and giblets.
+Remove the neck and giblets from inside the bird.
 Sometimes they are packed in a bag, sometimes not.
 You can use these for cooking, like in homemade stock, or discard.
 Your choice.
 (I ditch them usually, unless I’m making this recipe.)
 Pat the bird dry.

 3. Season the chicken.

-Once you’ve rinsed the bird and patted it dry, place it in your slow cooker.
+Place the chicken in your slow cooker.
 Rub on some butter or oil and then season it.
 You can use any spice blend you like as well as plain old salt and pepper.
 Sometimes I give it a heavy sprinkling of dried onion flakes as well as salt, pepper, and garlic powder.
 Consider thyme, herbes de provence, rosemary, oregano, basil, or sage to add to your seasoning.

 4. Cover and cook.